in

 Another portion of Barry White’s estate was his home.
 White had a high net worth, and his home matched.
 His final home was in Sherman Oaks.
 It was a 5-bedroom, 4-bathroom, three-million-dollar wonderland of a home.

-The home had everything needed for exciting gatherings, from a private swimming pool to plenty of parking spaces.
+The home had everything needed for exciting gatherings, and featured a private swimming pool and plenty of parking spaces.
 When he passed, the house went to the Barry White Estate.

 Barry White’s Early Life

-Barry White made quite the name for himself over his career, but he didn’t start as a big name.
+Barry White made quite the name for himself over his career, but he didn’t start big.
 White grew up in Galveston, Texas, teaching himself to play the piano and singing gospel with his mom.

 From that day forward, White pushed on and strove towards something better for himself.
 Unfortunately, his brother never escaped their childhood and died in a shooting in their childhood neighborhood years later over a meaningless dispute.